Himangshu30/Endpoint-Detection-Resonse/README.md

 3. Server logs relevant data to log files.
 4. Meanwhile, the server monitors if a client has been disconnected and alerts to the screen.

-Please add credits if you use any of the code :)